Rethink the workplace of the future

 In the physical world, employers are learning how to best use space, through introducing single occupant private workspaces and huddle spaces, in addition to traditional conference and meeting rooms.

 Huddle spaces in particular, are becoming more popular for facilitating shorter, more frequent and more casual meetings than those usually conducted in conference rooms3.
 The widely distributed nature of teams is leading employers to equip these spaces with collaboration technology with noise block technology, cloud-based video meeting services, speakerphones, and a range of sophisticated video technologies.
+Pre-COVID-19, huddle rooms were comprised of many people physically in the space, with a few joining remotely.
+Post-COVID-19, organisations are seeing the reverse where only one or two people in office rooms with most team members joining remotely.

 1 Perils of the Open Office AKA Managing Noise, Be Heard and Focus, Poly, 2017